comp-int-hum/cdh-domain/README.md

 USE_TORCHSERVE = False
 ```

 These correspond to servers that the framework does, or will, rely on for key functionality that the development setup "fakes" by default.
 LDAP provides user and group management/authentication for the entire CDH infrastructure, Celery provides asynchronous execution of long-running computations like training and applying models, PostGRES is a production SQL database, and Jena provides storage and manipulation of RDF datasets.
 In each case, it is possible to start a suitable server on your computer, change the option to `True`, and edit the connection information further down in the settings file to connect it to your development site.
 Most importantly, you will need to install either [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/getting-started/installation).

-Then, start five containers (replace `podman run` with `docker run`, depending on which you installed*):
+For local development it makes sense to ignore PostGRES and LDAP: they require additional setup and rarely impact development.
+So, in `cdh/settings.py` just change `USE_CELERY`, `USE_JENA`, and `USE_TORCHSERVE` to `True`, and run the following commands to start needed containers (replace `podman run` with `docker run`, depending on which you installed):

 ```
-podman run -d --rm --name jena -p 3030:3030 -e ADMIN_PASSWORD=CHANGE_ME docker.io/stain/jena-fuseki podman run -d --rm --name redis -p 6379:6379 docker.io/library/redis podman run -d --rm --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=CHANGE_ME -e POSTGRES_USER=cdh docker.io/library/postgres podman run -d --rm --name ldap -p 1389:1389 --env LDAP_ADMIN_USERNAME=admin --env LDAP_ADMIN_PASSWORD=CHANGE_ME --env LDAP_ROOT=dc=cdh,dc=jhu,dc=edu docker.io/bitnami/openldap:latest
+podman run -d --rm --name jena -p 3030:3030 -e ADMIN_PASSWORD=CHANGE_ME docker.io/stain/jena-fuseki podman run -d --rm --name redis -p 6379:6379 docker.io/library/redis
 ```

-LDAP, Jena, and PostGRES should just work immediately, but Celery has an additional requirement: since it will be running processes defined *in the Django code itself*, it needs to have access to the code as it changes during development.
+Celery and Torchserve each need to have an additional command running alongside Django.
+Since Celery will be running functions defined *in the Django code itself*, it needs to have access to that code as it changes during development.
 Basically, we want Celery to behave the same way as the development web server, which reloads automatically when we edit the code base.
 In a different terminal (or tab), change into the `cdh-domain` directory, and run:

 ```
 $ source local/bin/activate